Watermelon is a juicy and tasty fruit that everybody loves. It belongs to the same family as the cucumber, zucchini, and squash.

 Do Guinea Pigs Like Watermelon?

-Guinea pigs like watermelons, especially during the hot summer times because watermelon has high water content and keeps the guinea pig’s body hydrated.
-Generally, they love to eat fruits because of their sweetness, and next to the watermelon you can also give them strawberries, apples, grapes, bananas, and many others.
+Guinea pigs like watermelons, as they taste good to them.
+Watermelon has a high water content that keeps the guinea pig’s body hydrated.
+Generally, they love to eat sweet fruits such as strawberries, apples, grapes, bananas, and many others.

 Can Baby Guinea Pigs Eat Watermelon?